 \subsection{Motivation}

-Usually in RL training, the agent has gathered more knowledge in well explored region of the state space.
-The lack of knowledge in unexplored states is a result of insufficient learning in those states.
-Therefore, an effective exploration strategy should adapt itself to explore more in states where the agent has performed less learning, which we refer to as \textit{learning-driven exploration}.
-Learning-driven exploration enables the agent to perform more exploration in poorly explored regions of state space, which usually occur at the later stages of training episode.
-This allows the agent to explore deeper into the state space resulting into \textit{deep\footnote{word \textit{deep} is used here in different context from deep learning.} exploration}.
+An efficient exploration strategy should adapt itself to explore more in poorly explored regions of the state space, which we refer to as \textit{learning-driven exploration}.
+This allows the agent to explore deeper into the state space resulting in \textit{deep\footnote{the word \textit{deep} is used here in different context from \textit{deep learning}.} exploration}.
 Our definition of deep exploration is different from \cite{osband_deep_exploration} where deep exploration means "exploration which is directed over multiple time steps or far-sighted exploration" \cite{osband_deep_exploration}.
-In our work, Deep exploration concerns\textbf{} spatially extended exploration in the state space.
+In our work, \textit{deep exploration} concerns spatially extended exploration in the state space.

-The concept is illustrated in Figure \ref{fig:concept}.
-As the training process continues, the well explored region of the state space increases.
-Figure \ref{fig:concept} shows two different training trajectories, related to EBE and $\epsilon$-greedy exploration, at three different instances in the presumed learning process.
+This concept is illustrated in Figure \ref{fig:concept} where EBE and $\epsilon$-greedy exploration are depicted by two separate trajectories at three different stages of the presumed training process.
 The redness of a trajectory indicates the exploration probability in that state.
-For EBE, the exploration probability is small in well explored region of the state space and it increases as we get closer to unexplored region.
-This enables the agent to explore adaptively based on its learning in a state, resulting in deep exploration.
-But for $\epsilon$-greedy exploration where value of $\epsilon$ is annealed from the start to the end of the training process, at a particular instant in learning process, the agent explores in all states with the same probability irrespective of its learning in those states.
-Adaptive exploration by EBE enables the agent to allocate more resources towards exploring poorly understood regions of the state space, thus improving the learning progress.
+The exploration probability for EBE increases as we move towards an unexplored region of the state space.
+But for $\epsilon$-greedy exploration where the value of $\epsilon$ is annealed from the start to the end of the training process, at a particular instant in training, the agent explores in all states with the same probability irrespective of the knowledge it already has acquired.
+Adaptive exploration by EBE enables the agent to allocate more resources towards exploring the relatively poorly understood regions of the state space, thus improving the learning progress.